 Give clients a clear understanding of what your first session together will look like to give them the confidence they need to book an appointment with you.

-- Explain the purpose and structure of your first session
+- Explain the purpose and structure of your first session.

-- Reassure clients about any nerves or hesitation
+- Reassure clients about any nerves or hesitation.

-Example: “Our first session will be an opportunity for us to get to know one another.
-We’ll discuss your background and what brings you to therapy.
-Therapy is a process, and we’ll continue to build our work together over time.
-It’s completely normal to feel nervous about your first appointment.
-We’ll take it one step at a time, and I’m here to guide you through each step of the process.” |
+Example: "Your first session is a chance for us to get to know each other and discuss what brings you to therapy.
+It’s normal to feel nervous—therapy is a process we’ll build together over time.
+We’ll move at your pace, one step at a time, and I’ll be here to guide you throughout.” |

 Where do I write or update my profile bio?